-- (1) Moliukhor Bugor; (2) Dereivka; (3) Mariupol; (4) Matveev Kurgan; - (5) Girzhevo; (6) Kair Shak; (7) Dzhangar; (8) Orlovka; (9) Varfolomievka; - (10) Khvalynsk; (11) S'yezzhe; (12) Tersek; (13) Botai
+(1) Moliukhor Bugor; (2) Dereivka; (3) Mariupol; (4) Matveev Kurgan; (5) Girzhevo; (6) Kair Shak; (7) Dzhangar; (8) Orlovka; (9) Varfolomievka; (10) Khvalynsk; (11) S'yezzhe; (12) Tersek; (13) Botai

-BOTAL AND ENEOLITHIC HORSEBACK RIDING
+BOTAI AND ENEOLITHIC HORSEBACK RIDING

-The oldest horse P_2 s showing wear facets of 3 mm and more are from the Botai and Tersek cultures of northern Kazakhstan (figure 10.9).
+The oldest horse P_2s showing wear facets of 3 mm and more are from the Botai and Tersek cultures of northern Kazakhstan (figure 10.9).
 Excavated through the 1980s by Victor Zaibert, Botai was a settlement of specialized hunters who rode horses to hunt horses, a peculiar kind of economy that existed only between 3700 and 3000 BCE, and only in the steppes of northern Kazakhstan.
-Sites of the Botai type, east of the Ishim River, and of the related Tersek type, west of the Ishim, contain
+Sites of the Botai type, east of the Ishim River, and of the related Tersek type, west of the Ishim, contain 65-99.9%/horse bones.
+Botai had more than 150 house-pits (figure 10.10) and 300,000 animal bones, 99.9% of them horse.
+A partial list of the other species represented at Botai (primarily by isolated teeth and phalanges) includes a very large bovid, probably bison but perhaps aurochs, as well as elk, red deer, roe deer, boar, bear, beaver, saiga antelope, and gazelle.
+Horses, not the easiest prey for people on foot, were overwhelmingly preferred over these animals.26

 Figure 10.10 A concentration of horse bones in an excavated house pit at the Botai settlement in north-central Kazakhstan, dated about 3700-3000 BCE.
-Archaeozoologist Lubomir Peske takes measurements during an international conference held in Kazakhstan in 1995 "Early Horsekeepers of the Eurasian Steppe 4500-1500 BC."
-Photo by Asko Parpola.
+Archaeozoologist Lubomir Peske takes meas urements during an international conference held in Kazakhstan in 1995 "Early Horsekeepers of the Eurasian Steppe 4500-1500 BC."
+Photo by Asko

+Parpola.